 Learn to surf, paddle or kite board, or sit back and enjoy the laid-back beach lifestyle the Sunshine Coast has to offer.
 Explore the Sunshine Coast hinterland—hike Mt.
 Ngungun, wander through the Eucalyptus forest and waterfalls of Kondalilla National Park, or explore the wildlife of subtropical rainforests.
 Closer to campus, stroll along the beach esplanade and experience Australia’s famous cafe and coffee culture (avocado toast and flat whites are Aussie specialties).
 Or listen to some live music while enjoying the local nightlife.
 The Sunshine Coast is also an ideal base for exploring Australia’s big cities, the legendary Outback or the tropics and Great Barrier Reef.
 The Sunshine Coast is one of Australia’s premier destinations with its beautiful beaches, subtropical forests of the hinterland and warm sunshine year round.
 It is the third most populous area in Queensland, with approximately 300,000 residents and is located only 55 miles north of the state capital Brisbane.

-The academic year at USC is divided in two semesters.
-The first semester runs from mid-July to Late November and the second semester starts at the late February and finishes at the end of June.
+The academic year at USC is divided in two semesters: Semester 1 runs from early February to the end of June, and Semester 2 runs from mid-July to Late November.
 The curriculum at USC is organized in units and courses.
 Study Abroad students are eligible to undertake 3 or 4 courses (36 or 48 units) per semester and can choose from a wide range of disciplines.

 Most USC programs offer opportunities for Work integrated learning (WIL).
 WIL offers an opportunity to put theory into practice, develop personal and professional skills, establish job networks, and find out what it’s like to work in your area of study.